Mon Cheri Rose flowers

 Mon Cheri Rose will grow to be about 4 feet tall at maturity, with a spread of 3 feet.
 It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 20 years.

 This shrub should only be grown in full sunlight.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
+It may require supplemental watering during periods of drought or extended heat.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
 This particular variety is an interspecific hybrid.

 Mon Cheri Rose makes a fine choice for the outdoor landscape, but it is also well-suited for use in outdoor pots and containers.
 With its upright habit of growth, it is best suited for use as a 'thriller' in the 'spiller-thriller-filler' container combination; plant it near the center of the pot, surrounded by smaller plants and those that spill over the edges.
 It is even sizeable enough that it can be grown alone in a suitable container.
 Note that when grown in a container, it may not perform exactly as indicated on the tag - this is to be expected.
 Also note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.